joctet/onto_x_project/README.md

 * CERVIX DISORDERS has a depth of 1 (direct parent).
 * CERVICITIS, CERVIX NEOPLASM, and PAPANICOLAU SMEAR SUSPICIOUS have a depth of 0 (siblings).

-Recursive Ancestor Retrieval :
+#### Recursive Ancestor Retrieval

-The get_ancestors_and_siblings function uses recursion to retrieve the complete hierarchy of a pathology, enabling it to trace all parent entities up to the root.
+The get_ancestors_and_siblings function employs recursion to retrieve the full hierarchy of a pathology, tracing all parent entities up to the root.

-Issues :
+#### Challenges Encountered

-I encountered some issues in the process, such as the infinite loop to search for siblings and I struggled identifying the source of the error.
+During development, I faced some challenges, such as an infinite loop when searching for siblings, and I had difficulty pinpointing the exact cause of the issue.

-Time Spent :
+#### Time Spent

-I spent a few hours coding finishing the Hierarchy Retrieval script.
+I dedicated several hours to completing the Hierarchy Retrieval script.

 ### Jupyter Notebook for Testing